AlphaKretin/bastion-bot/README.md

 **Rounds**: If you include a number as an option, the game will run that many times and track the total scores of each player over the course of the game.
 **Hard Mode**: If you include `hard` as an option, Bastion will display only a quarter of the card image, for added difficulty.
 You can end the game prematurely by typing ".tq".
+**Language**: If you include a language code as an option, Bastion will use that language for the card name.

 ### .tlock
 Usage: `.tlock`